 Presentation / Slidedeck

 There are so many content types out there.
 And the great thing is you can mix and match to see what gets you the most engagement.
-CoSchedule has a great list of 113 content types you can use to get ideas for your content strategy, too.
+CoSchedule has a great list of 113 content types you can use to get ideas for your law firm’s content marketing strategy, too.

 Pro tip: On each blog you publish, try to create 3-4 other types of content to help you promote it to your audience.
 For example, pull out quotes from the article to create images you can share on social media or create a short video to include in your article if you’re writing a how-to.